alexanderswift/public-gigacom/ice_cream_and_unicorns.md

 #### Side note: iCloud Private Relay.

 I use Apple devices with iCloud Private Relay (iCloud subscription required) and the public IP addresses at the time of writing this I've observed have been 2606:54c0:820:b0::1a:7f, 104.28.125.4 (Cloudflare) and 172.225.60.23 (Akamai) and these are two very well connected networks.
-There's a massive advantage to the iCloud Private Relay because it proxies your request to the destination website and thus when the proxy is the largests network on the Internet with more PoP's that any Telco, ISP or Cloud provider you best of a global network and the local access speed of GigaComm, 🥇🥇🥇 WINNING 🥇🥇🥇.
+There's a massive advantage to the iCloud Private Relay in this scenario because it proxies your request to the destination website.
+When the proxy is on the Internet largest network with more networking and PoP's that any Telco, ISP or Cloud provider you best of a global hyper-scale network with the local access speed of GigaComm, 🥇🥇🥇 WINNING 🥇🥇🥇.

 ### Ordering 💳:

-The quoting and ordering process is on par with the other ISP's they have an automated email and onlce you click to accept a total minimum commitment including once-off and monthly costs a flurry of emails as confirmation of the order and an invite to setup an account for https://myaccount.gigacomm.net.au and enter your payment details etc.
+The quoting and ordering process is on par with the other ISP's they have an automated email and once you've clicked to accept the minimum commitment including once-off and monthly costs a flurry of emails as confirmation of the order and an invite to setup an account for https://myaccount.gigacomm.net.au and enter your payment details etc.

-I recived a follow up email quoting 10 days before a field engineer need to do some jumpering and install a NTD, receive further updates on the progress of your order and the timeframe for installation.
+I received a follow up email quoting 10 days before a field engineer need to do some jumpering and install a NTD, receive further updates on the progress of your order and the timeframe for installation.

 ### **Reusing your own router** ♻️

 You can reuse your own router with GigaComm service, it will need to support Ethernet WAN and according to their [FAQ](https://www.gigacomm.net.au/faqs/bring-your-own-router)   to achieve the maximum speeds on plans under 1Gbps they suggest upstream traffic shaping settings.

 #### Next up: 👉 [Part 2, install time 🛠](https://github.com/alexanderswift/public-gigacom/blob/main/install_time.md) 👈